-- 1. The Auditor shall document the name and title of the Chief Compliance Officer and the date that the individual started in that capacity.
-If the individual has been acting in the capacity of Chief Compliance Officer for greater than a year, confirm whether the individual has an Individual Certification through the Certification Program. - 2.
-The Auditor shall obtain a copy of the Chief Compliance Officer's job description from the Certified Company and confirm that it is in conformity to the Certification Standard. - 3.
-The Auditor shall obtain a copy of the management organizational chart from the Certified Company and document the name and title of the Chief Compliance Officer's direct and indirect supervisor. - 4.
+1. The Auditor shall document the name and title of the Chief Compliance Officer and the date that the individual started in that capacity.

+- 2. The Auditor shall confirm that the Chief Compliance Officer has an unexpired Individual Certification through the Certification Program.
+If the Chief Compliance Officer is not certified, the Auditor shall indicate whether the Chief Compliance Officer is actively working towards (re)certification and the anticipated Application date. - 3.
+The Auditor shall obtain a copy of the Chief Compliance Officer's job description from the Certified Company and confirm that it is in conformity to the Certification Standard. - 4.
+The Auditor shall obtain a copy of the management organizational chart from the Certified Company and document the name and title of the Chief Compliance Officer's direct and indirect supervisor. - 5.
 The Auditor shall obtain sufficient evidence from the Certified Company's Chief Compliance Officer on how he or she has complied with the requirements of his or her job description as enumerated in the Certification Standard.

-Standard #14 - Website & Publication
+Standard # 14 - Website & Publication

-Standard: A Certified Company shall:
+A Certified Company shall:

 - (a) Maintain a publicly accessible website that can be found by a simple web search using the corporate name provided in communications with consumers.
-"Family of companies" that share certification pursuant to section 7.3 of the Governance Document shall maintain a website under the name of the company the certification was issued and under the name of any company within the "family" that communicates with consumers; - (b) Publish on the home page of their website or on a single page directly accessible from the home page, the following information: (i) the Certified Company's name (along with the names of any companies that share the certification designation, if applicable), certification number, mailing address, and telephone number; (ii) the mailing address, email address, and telephone number where consumers can register a Consumer Complaint with the Certified Company that is received by an employee who has the authority to research, evaluate, take corrective action if warranted, and respond to the complaint; and (iii) a hyperlink to the "Consumer Education" page on the DBA website;

-- (c) Publish on their website their Chief Compliance Officer's name, title, certification number, and mailing address; and - (d) Authorize DBA to publish the information contained in paragraphs (b) and (c) of this Certification Standard on a publicly accessible website maintained by DBA.
+"Family of companies" that share certification pursuant to section 7.4 of the Governance Document shall maintain a website under the name of the primary company the certification was issued and under the name of any company within the "family" that communicates with consumers; - (b) Publish on the home page of their website or on a single page directly accessible from the home page, the following information: (i) the Certified Company's name (along with the names of any companies that share the certification designation, if applicable), certification number, mailing address, and telephone number; (ii) the mailing address, email address, and telephone number where consumers can register a Consumer Complaint with the Certified Company that is received by an employee who has the authority to research, evaluate, take corrective action if warranted, and respond to the complaint; and (iii) a hyperlink to the "Consumer Education" page on the DBA website; - (c) Publish on their website their Chief Compliance Officer's name, title, certification number, and mailing address; and - (d) Authorize DBA to publish the information contained in paragraphs (b) and (c) of this Certification Standard on a publicly accessible website maintained by DBA.

-NOTE: The authorization from the Certified Company to publish their information pursuant to this Certification Standard is a condition which is accepted in the initial Application for Certification and is not a requirement that needs to be verified by the Auditor.
+NOTE: The authorization from the Certified Company to publish their information pursuant to this Certification Standard is a condition which is accepted in the Application for Certification and is not a requirement that needs to be verified by the Auditor.